CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

 [*] Current Token ID: EC2AMAZ-IBNMCK4\j.smith
 ```

-We now have a working session on `web.hacksmarter` and we ARE IN.
-However, we are still restricted in what we can do due to Windows Defender AND we are also low-level.
+We now have a working session on `web.hacksmarter`

 # Post Compromise

 First thing i’m going to do is start a socks5 proxy.
-The second host is a sql server and chances are the port is 3306.
-We’re going to do a quick nmap scan to verify that the port is open and our initial machine is able to access it.
+The second host is a mysql server on port 3306.
+We’re going to do a quick nmap scan to verify that the port is open and what version.

 ```bash
 sliver (MIDDLE-CLASS_LEATHER) > socks5 start